 \begin{itemize} \item[-] We design a modality-interleaved transformer that generates modal specializations to form spectral affine bases.
-These bases constitute reversible mapping matrices that deterministically project MS images with arbitrary spectral bands into a unified latent space of fixed dimensionality, enabling band-agnostic representation learning. \item[-] A latent diffusion bridge model equipped with bridge posterior sampling is developed to progressively refine a high-quality representation.
-This jointly reduces discretization error, accelerates sampling by tightly coupling latent diffusion with pixel observations, and enables training‑free adaptation that critically boosts generalization across unseen scenes and satellite data. \item[-] To extremely facilitate the cross-modal dependencies between pixel-space PAN observation and latent-space MS representation, we devise an infinite-dimensional interaction mechanism.
-It models feature interactions via Hadamard product modulated by a geometric kernel and an exponential kernel, enabling comprehensive complementary fusion of spectral and spatial information. \item[-] We construct PSBench, a large-scale pansharpening benchmark comprising 450K worldwide MS–PAN image pairs from multiple satellites across diverse geographic scenes, to fully support the comprehensive training and evaluation of universal pansharpening foundation models. \end{itemize}
+These bases constitute the reversible mapping matrices that deterministically project MS images with arbitrary spectral bands into a unified latent space, enabling band-agnostic representation learning. \item[-] A latent diffusion bridge model equipped with bridge posterior sampling is developed to progressively refine a high-quality representation.
+This jointly reduces discretization error, accelerates sampling by tightly coupling latent diffusion with pixel observations, and enables training-free adaptation to boost generalization across varied scenes and satellite data. \item[-] To extremely facilitate the cross-modal dependencies between pixel PAN observations and latent MS representations, we devise an infinite-dimensional interaction mechanism.
+It models feature interactions via a Hadamard product modulated by a geometric kernel and an exponential kernel, enabling complementary fusion of spectral and spatial information. \item[-] We construct PSBench, a large-scale pansharpening benchmark comprising 450K worldwide MS-PAN image pairs from multiple satellites across diverse geographic scenes, to fully support the comprehensive training and evaluation of universal pansharpening models. \end{itemize}

-The remainder of this paper is organized as follows.
-In Section \ref{sec:2}, we introduce the related work and research background.
-In Section \ref{sec:3}, we describe the dataset details and methodology of the proposed method.
-In Section \ref{sec:4}, we provide experimental settings and verify the superiority of our method.
-Conclusions are given in Section \ref{sec:5}.